 LifeSteps for PrEP for Youth (LSPY)

 New HIV infections occur at a disproportionately high rate among young men who have sex with men (YMSM), and it is essential that comprehensive HIV prevention strategies, specifically tailored to the needs and perceptions of YMSM, are developed, tested and disseminated.
 Pre-exposure prophylaxis (PrEP), is effective in decreasing HIV transmission among MSM; however adherence is critical to its efficacy.
 In prior open-label studies among YMSM, adherence was suboptimal.
 Bio-behavioral PrEP interventions for adherence, tailored to meet unique needs of YMSM, are urgently needed.
-LifeSteps, an evidence-based HIV medication adherence intervention for HIV infected individuals developed by Safren et al., has been adapted for diverse populations, including HIV-infected adolescents in a project led by co-Investigator M. Mimiaga, called “Positive STEPS.”
+LifeSteps, an evidence-based HIV medication adherence intervention for individuals living with HIV developed by Safren et al., has been adapted for diverse populations, including HIV-infected adolescents in a project led by co-Investigator M. Mimiaga, called “Positive STEPS.”

 The ATN’s LSPY protocol will entail a two-phase study that includes individual, qualitative interviews with approximately 20 YMSM and 10 key informants for intervention adaptation and refinement; and a pilot randomized controlled trial (RCT) of up to 50 YMSM to assess feasibility, acceptability and preliminary efficacy of the LSPY compared to standard of PrEP care only to improve PrEP adherence.
 All participants will be recruited at three ATN sites in the United States.

 Phase I: Up to 20 in-depth interviews, and up to 10 key informants interviews

 Phase II: Up to 50 YMSM across three iTech sites